 One day we looked at one another and remarked that we were living well despite the uncertainty and unknown future.
 It was after a conversation about two other people we know, who put themselves into an uncertain situation, and although they know the situation will soon resolve itself (there is a definite end date to it), they have been experiencing a lot of stress over it.
 We did the comparison thing.
-We compared ourselves with their situation and said, ‘You know what, we are living well in this land of limbo.
-We wish we were not here, it’s not exactly a party.
+We compared ourselves with their situation and said, ‘You know what, we are living well in this land of limbo during recovery.
+We wish we wern’t here, it’s not exactly a party.
 But we are here, and we’re doing ok.
 Some days aren’t great, but we have more good days than bad.
 That’s good enough.*

 *Another Tangent: I’m very interested in the nature of comparison within the context of long-term chronic conditions.
 A lot of literature, which I won’t reference here at this time, talks about how comparison with others is not good and unhelpful.
 And what these people are saying is true.
 But I have wondered if there are times when comparison can be helpful.
 In the case of long-term conditions, can it actually help the person cope with their situation by giving a different perspective?
 I’ve noticed that comparison tends to give people the perspective that their situation is not as bad as it could be and so they can manage.
 This is something for future research and blog posts.